bigwiv/Biopython-cn/en/chr04.rst

 described with a location object, typically a range between two positions (see Section \ `4.3.2 <#sec:locations>`__ below).

-The ``SeqFeature`` class has a number of attributes, so first we°Øll list them and their general features, and then later in the chapter work through examples to show how this applies to a real life example.
+The ``SeqFeature`` class has a number of attributes, so first we‚Äôll list them and their general features, and then later in the chapter work through examples to show how this applies to a real life example.
 The attributes of a SeqFeature are:

  **.type**
-    ®C This is a textual description of the type of feature (for instance, this will be something like °ÆCDS°Ø or °Ægene°Ø).
+    ‚Äì This is a textual description of the type of feature (for instance, this will be something like ‚ÄòCDS‚Äô or ‚Äògene‚Äô).
 **.location**
-    ®C The location of the ``SeqFeature`` on the sequence that you are dealing with, see Section \ `4.3.2 <#sec:locations>`__ below.
+    ‚Äì The location of the ``SeqFeature`` on the sequence that you are dealing with, see Section \ `4.3.2 <#sec:locations>`__ below.
 The ``SeqFeature`` delegates much of its functionality to the location object, and includes a number of shortcut attributes for properties of the location:

      **.ref**
-        ®C shorthand for ``.location.ref`` ®C any (different) reference sequence the location is referring to.
+        ‚Äì shorthand for ``.location.ref`` ‚Äì any (different) reference sequence the location is referring to.
 Usually just None.
     **.ref\_db**
-        ®C shorthand for ``.location.ref_db`` ®C specifies the database any identifier in ``.ref`` refers to.
+        ‚Äì shorthand for ``.location.ref_db`` ‚Äì specifies the database any identifier in ``.ref`` refers to.
 Usually just None.
     **.strand**
-        ®C shorthand for ``.location.strand`` ®C the strand on the sequence that the feature is located on.
-For double stranded nucleotide sequence this may either be 1 for the top strand, ?1 for the bottom strand, 0 if the strand is important but is unknown, or ``None`` if it doesn°Øt matter.
+        ‚Äì shorthand for ``.location.strand`` ‚Äì the strand on the sequence that the feature is located on.
+For double stranded nucleotide sequence this may either be 1 for the top strand, ?1 for the bottom strand, 0 if the strand is important but is unknown, or ``None`` if it doesn‚Äôt matter.
 This is None for proteins, or single stranded sequences.

 **.qualifiers**
-    ®C This is a Python dictionary of additional information about the feature.
+    ‚Äì This is a Python dictionary of additional information about the feature.
 The key is some kind of terse one-word description of what the information contained in the value is about, and the value is the actual information.
-For example, a common key for a qualifier might be °∞evidence°± and the value might be °∞computational (non-experimental).°± This is just a way to let the person who is looking at the feature know that it has not be experimentally (i. e. in a wet lab) confirmed.
+For example, a common key for a qualifier might be ‚Äúevidence‚Äù and the value might be ‚Äúcomputational (non-experimental).‚Äù This is just a way to let the person who is looking at the feature know that it has not be experimentally (i. e. in a wet lab) confirmed.
 Note that other the value will be a list of strings (even when there is only one string).
 This is a reflection of the feature tables in GenBank/EMBL files.
 **.sub\_features**
-    ®C This used to be used to represent features with complicated locations like °Æjoins°Ø in GenBank/EMBL files.
+    ‚Äì This used to be used to represent features with complicated locations like ‚Äòjoins‚Äô in GenBank/EMBL files.
 This has been deprecated with the introduction of the ``CompoundLocation`` object, and should now be ignored.